dnewcome/ic-blaster/readme.md

     $ icb <partnumber>

 Note that the full part number must be given.
 No partial matches are made.

+# Future work

+No partial part number matches are made.
 I didn't need this functionality so I didn't put it in there.
 Realistically all I do is search pinouts for some common 74xx series chips so the rest of the pinouts are there just because.
 If anyone else ever finds this useful enough to extend it to search descriptions or anything else,